Register now! Forgot password?

 • formulated precisely

 Less important secondary activities are not always relevant.
 So you should take time when creating you CV and carefully consider what can work.
-Finally, do not shine with mass, but with class.
+Finally, do not shine with mass, but with class in the CV.

 The cover letter is after the CV is the most important element of an application.
 Therefore please take enough time to demonstrate your suitability for the job as a pilot with a few descriptive sentences on half an A4 page.